Unknown's avatar

 Dear Attorney General

 These Dawn Anzac ceremonies were top illustrations of how ceremonies are meant to preserve our values.
 The civil celebrant program for which you have responsibility was not established by your predecessors for occasional use, but was instigated to permeate Australian life on all its occasions to express, inter alia, the values we acknowledge as good.
-Every family , every community is enriched and stabilised by ceremonies and rituals great and small.
-This need in our culture has become more acute as church attendances have declined dramatically.
-In short, Mr Porter, we civil celebrants were established to build and enhance a culture, wherein, at ever level of society, our best ideals were expressed, transmitted and reinforced.
+Every family and every community is enriched and stabilised by ceremonies and rituals, great and small.
+This need in our culture has become more acute as church attendance has declined dramatically.
+In short, Mr Porter, we civil celebrants were established to build and enhance a culture, wherein, at every level of society, our best ideals were expressed, transmitted, and reinforced.

 Unfortunately, your predecessors have let us and the country down badly.
-September 1st 2003 was a sad day for celebrants.
-On that day our whole purpose was changed from creating the best ceremonies for the Australian public to a preoccupation with a mass of legal trivia.
+September 1st, 2003, was a sad day for celebrants.
+On that day, our whole purpose changed from creating the best ceremonies for the Australian public to a preoccupation with a mass of legal trivia.

 In brief, the market was super-flooded with so many badly educated celebrants that original ideals were lost, understanding of the role became almost non-existent, and pre-occupation with ceremonies for the whole spectrum of human life was replaced with celebrant organisations seeking members, celebrant “trainers” without ethics, and individuals grovelling to a public servant, who over-asserted her authority, and who demanded strict adherence to her destructive ideas.